Madrid: Estación Atocha

 - Renfe (Red Nacional de los Ferrocarriles Españoles) national rail, in English

-I made the four photos above on 9 May 2009.
-This post is published originally on Fotoeins Fotopress (fotoeins.com).
+I made the four photos above on 9 May 2009 with a Canon EOS450D (Rebel XSi).
+This post is published originally on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-sN.